Pazoia/python-document-scraping-tool/README.md

 - Create skeleton structure with module folders and files
 - Add data files to project
 - Get data from file function returning correct data, test passing
+- Convert data into an iterable list of words
+- Find sentences in data
+- Make an iterable list of sentences